Influence and Social Skills

 Key Ideas

-1. Criticism usually creates resistance
+1. Criticism usually creates identity defense

-2. Genuine appreciation is a communication tool
+2. Genuine appreciation is specific attention

 Practical Takeaways

-- Ask one sincere question before talking about yourself.
+- 3. Ask one sincere question before talking about yourself.

-- Remember names and specific details.
+- 4. Remember names and details because they signal attention.

-- Make disagreement less humiliating by acknowledging the other person's intention.
+- 5. Make disagreement less humiliating by acknowledging the other person's intention.

 How To Apply It